NOTE: The numbers cited in parentheses, e.g. 1:5, refer the researcher to the Series#:Folder# in which that name or topic will be found.

 1. Correspondence.
 7 folders (8 items).
 1901-1950.

 This series includes a birthday invitation to Carolyn and Frances Glascock (the wife and daughter of T.A.
-Glascock; 1:2) and a letter written by Eugene McNairy (sister of Carrie McNairy Glascock) on J.W.
+Glascock; 1:2) and a letter written by Eugene McNairy (brother of Carrie McNairy Glascock) on J.W.
 Scott & Co. letterhead (1:6).
 Another letter appoints J.W.
 McNairy to represent the Guilford Camp No. 795 at the 1906 United Confederate Veterans reunion in New Orleans (1:7).
 Correspondence to T.A.
 Glascock from Clive Folger Jr. of the Atlantic Coast Railroad Company reports the unexpected death of Mr. Brower (1:3), while Glascock wrote to his wife of the upcoming election in a photocopy of a typed letter on G.T.
 Glascock & Sons letterhead (1:3).

 2. Financial.
 3 folders (10 items).
 1884-1950.

 Included in this series are two bills for Ada Glascock’s tuition at Greensboro Female College (2:2), and a two page receipt from Asheboro Street Pharmacy with an attached business card from Reverend Adolphus T. Bell of Centenary Church (2:1).
 Additional receipts of a domestic variety are to T.A.
 Glascock (2:3) from various businesses throughout Greensboro.